ualsg/ualsg.netlify.app/content/roofpedia/index.md

 Disclaimer: Vancouver is green! just not roof green compared to the top cities in the list

-More cities are getting added to Roofpedia as their satellite data become available
+More cities are getting added to Roofpedia as their satellite data become available.
 If you'd like to contribute satellite images to expand Roofpedia, please email the author at abraham@nus.edu.sg

 Full data and code of Roofpedia can be accessed at the [github repo](https://github.com/Iceofsky/Roofpedia)

 A preprint of the Roofpedia paper can be found [here](https://arxiv.org/pdf/2012.14349.pdf)